 Before jumping headfirst into your chosen career, it’s probably a good idea to take up contract (or temporary) jobs or internships that are related to the profession.
 These experiences will introduce you to the true demands of the occupation and can help you decide if this is what you really want to do for the rest of your life.

-Contact BGC Singapore to find out more about the relevant jobs you can undertake to find experience related to your dream career.
+Contact BGC Singapore to find out more about the temp jobs you can undertake in Singapore to find experience related to your dream career.
 Alternatively, try using BGC Singapore’s job portal!
 You’ll be sure to find something.

 Play Your Way to Soft Skills